Sadia Khateeb: Career

 Khateeb made her acting debut in Hindi films with the 2020 film Shikara, a drama by filmmaker Vidhu Vinod Chopra.
-The film narrates a love story at the peak of Insurgency in Jammu and Kashmir and the subsequent genocide of Kashmiri Pandits.
+The film narrates a love story at the peak of insurgency in Jammu and Kashmir and the subsequent Exodus of Kashmiri Hindus.
 She portrayed the role of Shanti Dhar, a Kashmiri Brahmin woman forced to flee her land with her husband during the 1990 insurgency in Kashmir.
-Pallabi Dey of Times Of India wrote "Sadia, with her infectious smile, is a natural in portions where she is playing the younger part".
+Pallabi Dey of The Times of India wrote "Sadia, with her infectious smile, is a natural in portions where she is playing the younger part".

 Khateeb next appeared in Raksha Bandhan portraying.
 The film received mixed reviews.
 A critic for Bollywood Hungama rated the film 3.5 out of 5 stars and wrote "The Akshay Kumar starrer Raksha Bandhan is a touching family saga, with a highly emotional second half that uplifts the film".
 She received praises for her role, with critics stating "Sadia Khateeb leaves the maximum impact and looks quite stunning".

 In 2025, Khateeb next appeared alongside John Abraham in The Diplomat.